Management

 Build relevant skills and experience

 Many employers offer internship roles, where you can gain valuable work experience and connections before completing your studies.
-You can explore internships on the NZUni Talent job board and find out more about internships here.
+You can explore internships on the NZUni Talent job board and check our our Internships pages for more information about finding and making the most of internships.

 Make career connections